alphagov/govuk-developer-docs/source/manual/transition-a-site.html.md

 can be redirected.
 They can do it themselves, or they can repoint the domain at us.
 This page is about the latter.

-The [Transition][] app exists to allow editing of mapping of old URLs to pages on GOV.UK.
+The [Transition][] app exists to allow old URLs to be mapped to pages on GOV.UK.
 These mappings are stored in a database and used by [Bouncer][] to handle requests to those old domains.